NaomiKriger/speech_to_speech_magician/README.md

 1. Clone the repo `git clone https://github.com/NaomiKriger/speech_to_speech_magician.git`
 2. `pip install -r requirements.txt`
 3. Set up your environment variables:
-   * Get your openai API key (check out [openai](https://openai.com) website to learn more)
+   * Get your Openai API key (check out [Openai](https://openai.com) website to learn more)
    * Create a `.env` file in the project directory.
    * Add your OpenAI API key to the .env file: `OPENAI_API_KEY=your_api_key_here`
 4. Run the server `python main.py`

 # How to Play the Game
-Once the server is running, you will hear the app "talking", offering you to choose the figure you want to talk to, and to start talking to your figure.
+Once the server is running, you will hear the app "talking", offering you the option to choose the figure you want to interact with and to begin chatting with your chosen figure.
-Each time you want to talk out loud - press and hold an arrow key on the keyboard while talking.
+To speak aloud, press and hold an arrow key on the keyboard while talking.
-Once you finish talking (and un-press the key) - your recording will be transcribed by Whisper, and the transcription will be sent to ChatGPT for a response.
+Once you finish speaking (and release the key), your recording will be transcribed by `Whisper`, and the transcription will be sent to `ChatGPT` for a response.
-The response will be read out loud via a text-to-speech library, and you'll hear it.
+The response will be read aloud via a text-to-speech library, and you'll hear it.

 # Tech Stack
 * Python
-* openai
+* Openai
   * ChatGPT API
   * Whisper - speech-to-text
 * pyttsx3 library for text-to-speech